5 Things To Know About A Non-Compete Clause (2019 Update)

 5. A Non-Compete Clause Can Prevent Former Employees From Soliciting Your Current Employees

 Want to learn more about non-compete clauses?
-Contact a LawPath consultant on 1800 529 728 to learn more about customising your employment contracts and agreements, obtaining a a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents and obtaining a fixed-fee quote from Australia’s largest legal marketplace.